 Classmark BL.5, this section includes:

-Periodicals and Record series
+Periodicals and Record Series

-Current copies of our journals are on open access in the current periodical room on the ground floor.
+Current copies of our journals are on open shelf in the current periodical room on the ground floor.
 Back issues can be ordered from the stack.
 Many are also available online within the building via the links on the catalogue entry.
 Bibliography of British and Irish History and JSTOR are examples of the online databases that can be used to locate journal articles.

 Most London specific series are shelved at classmark BL.29 and are on open access: